glitch-daracova/omnipendium/Chaos is Eternal/Omnipendium/👑 Sovereign Administrator.md

-A title bestowed by [[🏛 WISE 🌎]] to an individual who will manage a collection of [[⚙ Megacities]].
+A title bestowed by [🏛 WISE 🌎](../../-wise-.md) to an individual who will manage a collection of [⚙ Megacities](../../-megacities.md).
 The authority of a Sovereign Administrator is absolute, and is carried out by cabals of assistants, generals, so on and so forth.